University of Colorado Boulder: The University of Colorado Student Government

 The University of Colorado Student Government (CUSG) is the student government for the University of Colorado Boulder.
 The government contains three branches: executive, legislative, and judicial.
 Presiding officers for the student government are elected in a bi-annual vote administered to the 30,000 students at the university.
 The student government has an autonomy agreement with the University Administration and oversees an annual budget of $36.6 million.
 CUSG is responsible for the management of the University Student Union, the Recreation Center, the LGBTQ Resource Center, the Women's Resource Center, and the Wardenburg Health Center, along with various other facilities on campus.
 The government also oversees the fiscal appropriations of over 120 student groups on a yearly basis.

-CU Gaming & Esports
+CU Gaming and Esports

 Founded in December 2015, CU Gaming is the University of Colorado's largest student organization with over 3,500 current members.
 The organization offers biweekly and monthly gaming events for its members as well as the general student population at CU.
 CU Gaming offers leadership, career, and internship opportunities for members who are interested in working in the gaming and esports industries.

 CU Esports, CU Gaming's sister organization, fields over a dozen teams in a variety of games.
 In November 2020, CU Esports' Valorant Black Team was crowned the Collegiate Valorant Conference Fall 2020 Series Champions after defeating UCF Esports 2–1 in the finals.